-Zarkin, G. A., Bray, J. W., Aldridge, A., Mitra, D., Mills, M. J., Couper, D. J., and Cisler, R. A. (2008).
+Zarkin, G. A., Bray, J. W., Aldridge, A., Mitra, D., Mills, M. J., Couper, D. J., & Cisler, R. A. (2008).
 Cost and cost-effectiveness of the COMBINE study in alcohol-dependent patients.
 Archives of General Psychiatry, 65(10), 1214–1221.

 Figures

 Figure 1 Flowchart of study identification and selection

 Tables

-Table 1 Main characteristics of included studies
+Table 1 Main characteristics of included studies and definitions of alcohol dependence and people at risk of alcohol dependence